bertvthul/cropper/README.md

-# Simple upload and crop your images
+# Simple upload and crop images for Laravel

 A simple uploader for your images in Laravel.
-Simply add the following to your blade file;
+No database columns needed, due to saving the images using the field name, the id and using the model name as the folder to save in.

 ```html
 @cropper(['avatar', 'App\User', ['class' => 'form-control', 'id' => $user->id]])